ZYK006/MSGIM/README.md

-# MSGIM: A Multi-grained Syntactic Graph Interaction Model for Joint Multi-intent Detection and Slot Filling
+# MSGIM: A Multi-grained Syntactic Graph Interaction Model for Multi-intent Spoken Language Understanding

+The code associated with this research will be made publicly available upon acceptance for publication